Update On Victorian Gas Phase Out For New Homes

 Is gas going to be phased out in Victoria?

 The Victorian government has phased out gas for new homes that require planning permits.
-The gas phase-out covers brand-new homes, apartments, housing developments, public housing and social housing.
+The gas abolishment in Victoria covers brand-new homes, apartments, housing developments, public housing and social housing.
 New government buildings, including schools and hospitals that haven't reached the design stage, will be all-electric.

 What is the Victorian substitution roadmap?